plone/mockup-training/including_from_mockup.rst

 Configure the pattern
 ~~~~~~~~~~~~~~~~~~~~~

-As a final excercise, this pattern allows configuration to be passed from the HTML, so let's make the duration of the movement to be fast and to only include h1 and h2 in the TOC:
+As a final exercise, this pattern allows configuration to be passed from the HTML, so let's make the duration of the movement to be fast and to only include h1 and h2 in the TOC:

 .. code-block:: html